pascalguttmann/obat/docs/arch/esu.md

 ### State Transitions

-- [ ] The ESU shall transition from `disconnected` to `connected` state if and only if the physical button `connect` is pressed and the ESU is able to transition back to the `disconnected` state at any time after the `connected` state is entered. (for example The energy storage to switch of is charged.)
-And the selftest is passed.
+- [ ] The ESU shall transition from `disconnected` to `connected` state if and only if the following criteria are met:
+    - physical button `connect` is pressed
+    - the ESU is able to transition back to the `disconnected` state at any time after the `connected` state is entered. (for example The energy storage to switch of is charged.)

-    !!! info
+    - The selftest is passed
-        Because the transition to the `disconnected` state has the highest precedence, a transition to `connected` state can only occur, if all `input voltages` of the measured quantities (voltage, current, temperature) are in the `operation interval`.
+    - all `input voltages` of the measured quantities (voltage, current, temperature) are in the `operation interval`.

 - [ ] The ESU shall transition from `connected` to `disconnected` state if the